Occupational medicine

 A focus on injury prevention

 Our occupational disease and medicine specialists focus on the health of injured workers and help them find ways to continue working after a work injury or sickness.
-Our practitioners address the promotion of health in the workplace, as well as a focus on injury prevention, preventative medicine, training, and managing any occupational injury, illness, or disability.
+Our practitioners address the promotion of health in the workplace, as well as focus on injury prevention, preventative medicine, training, and managing any occupational injury, illness or disability.

 Mental health services

 Our providers also offer occupational therapy for mental health treatment and prevention services.
-If you have a work-related mental health issue, UCHealth’s occupational mental health services can help you develop positive habits and routines, set your own therapy goals, and learn behavioral techniques to help better your mental health.
+If you have a work-related mental health issue, UCHealth’s occupational mental health services can help you develop positive habits and routines, set your own therapy goals and learn behavioral techniques to help better your mental health.

 Research and monitoring